MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/stream/camera-driver-inf-file-class-setting.md

 # Camera class INF file setting for Universal camera drivers

-Starting with Windows 10, version 1709, you can add the **Class=Camera** setting to your Universal camera driver INF file to ensure future compatability with camera driver HLK tests.
+Starting with Windows 10, version 1709, you should add **Class=Camera** settings to your Universal camera driver INF file to ensure future compatability with camera driver HLK tests.

-Add Class and ClassGuid entries to the **Version** section of your Universal camera driver INF file as shown here:
+Add the following **Class** and **ClassGuid** entries to the **Version** section of your Universal camera driver INF file (as shown below) to ensure your driver will pass future camera driver HLK tests:

 ```
 [Version]